 Over 100 million lawsuits are filed in the U.S. courts every year.
 From slip and fall accidents to contract disputes, businesses stand to lose a lot from lawsuits.
 Even if you are not in the wrong, the whole ordeal is costly.
-Liability insurance is a must for businesses; the amount and type you choose depends on your line of work and can be customized to suit your business.
+Liability insurance is necessary for businesses; the amount and type you choose depends on your line of work and can be customized to suit your business.
 There are four types of liability insurances for businesses.

-- Product liability covers your customers in the event they would get hurt on your property; for example, slipping and falling on the sidewalk.
+- Product liability covers your customers in the event they get hurt on your property; for example, slipping and falling on the sidewalk.

 - Professional liability covers you if you or an employee is sued due to negligence or malpractice.
 Doctors and dentists are often targeted with these types of lawsuits.

 - Employment practices liability covers lawsuits filed over situations like discrimination, harassment, wrongful termination, and so on.